applied-meta-omics-ethz-2023/metagenomics-workshop/README.md

 ```
     conda install git
     git clone https://github.com/applied-meta-omics-ethz-2023/metagenomics-workshop.git

 ```

-6. Time to get started with [Module 1!](https://github.com/applied-meta-omics-ethz-2023/metagenomics-workshop/tree/main/module-1) at the workshop.
+5. If you're completed steps 0-4, you are ready for the workshop.
+In person we will get started with [Module 1!](https://github.com/applied-meta-omics-ethz-2023/metagenomics-workshop/tree/main/module-1)